martijndierckx/hydrawise-api/README.md

 This is a client for the [Hydrawise API](https://support.hydrawise.com/hc/en-us/articles/360008965753-Hydrawise-API-Information).
 [Hydrawise](https://hydrawise.com) is an internet-controlled home irrigation system.

-On a very basic level, it allows you to do:
+On a very basic level, it allows you to:
 * [Get zones](#get-zones)
 * [Run a command on a zone](#run-a-command-on-a-zone) (run/stop/suspend)
 * [Command all zones at once](#command-all-zones-at-once)